ACEP ID:

 A telehealth facility fee is paid to the originating site.
 Claims for the facility fee should be submitted using HCPCS code Q3014: "Telehealth originating site facility fee."
 Originating sites include: the office of a physician or practitioner, Hospitals, Critical Access Hospitals (CAH), Rural Health Clinics (RHC), Federally Qualified Health Centers (FQHC), Hospital-based or CAH-based Renal Dialysis Centers (including satellites), Skilled Nursing Facilities (SNF), and Community Mental Health Centers.

 Until 2014, only originating sites in low population density rural counties were eligible for telehealth reimbursement.
 As of January 1, 2014, originating sites in rural portions of urban and high population counties may also be eligible for reimbursement.
-Below is the link for a telehealth calculator to determine if your originating site is eligible for Medicare payment.
+The Health Resources and Services Administration telehealth calculator can be used to determine if your originating site is eligible for Medicare payment.

 In addition to being able to utilize Office or other outpatient codes (99201-99205) and subsequent hospital codes (99231-99233), the 2020 Medicare (HCPCS) telehealth descriptor codes and RVUs are listed below: